Other / mixed grade configuration · Dot Lake, AK

 How many students attend Dot Lake School?

 Dot Lake School has 13 students enrolled.
-It is a other school in Dot Lake, AK.
+It is a public school in Dot Lake, AK.

 What is the student-teacher ratio at Dot Lake School?